-The consortium is open to new participants upon the recommendation by a Placer County school district office to the consortium.* There is a $25 yearly consortium participation fee that must be paid (plus the cost of fingerprinting for initial clearance) by consortium participants.
+The consortium is open to new participants upon the recommendation by a Placer County school district office to the consortium.* There is a $30 yearly consortium participation fee that must be paid (plus the cost of fingerprinting for initial clearance) by consortium participants.
 Once cleared for the consortium, individuals are eligible to apply to any of the 21 school districts/charter schools in Placer County that may currently be hiring substitute teachers.
-After receiving a recommendation from a school district office, individuals may call (see contact information below) for an appointment to be fingerprinted and processed as a substitute teacher for Placer County.
+After receiving a recommendation from a school district office, our Credential Technician will reach out to you via email to collect required documents and schedule an appointment for fingerprints.

 For those who do not hold a California teaching credential or an Emergency 30-Day Substitute Teaching Permit, our office can assist individuals in applying for the permit with the Commission on Teacher Credentialing (CTC).
-Official transcripts which include a posted degree and proof of passing the CBEST exam are required before making an appointment.
+Official transcripts which include a posted degree and proof of meeting the Basic Skills Requirement are required.
 Applying directly to the CTC for an initial permit may take longer for the permit to be issued (renewals must be completed online directly through the CTC).

 Minimum Qualifications for the Emergency 30-Day Substitute Teaching Permit:

 For more information regarding the consortium, please contact: